Euthymios Tornikios

+Biography

-Euthymios was the son of the logothetes tou dromou and sebastos of Isaac II Angelos, Demetrios Tornikios by an unknown Mallakis, and a member of the Tornikios family, of princely Armenian or Georgian origin that entered Byzantine service in the mid-10th century.
-His older brother was logothetes tou dromou and sebastos Constantine Tornikios, also a general amd eparch of Constantinople, and they were likely the brothers of Irene (Herina or Eirene), the first wife of Isaac II.
+Euthymios was a member of the Tornikios family of princely Armenian or Georgian origin that entered Byzantine service in the mid-10th century.
+He was the son of Demetrios Tornikios, the logothetes tou dromou and sebastos of Isaac II Angelos, and an unknown Malakissa member of the Malakes family.
+His older brother was logothetes tou dromou and sebastos Constantine Tornikios, also a general and eparch of Constantinople, and they were likely the brothers of Irene (Herina or Eirene), the first wife of Isaac II.

 He is first mentioned as a deacon in 1181, and died in the Despotate of Epirus sometime after 1222.
-He is best known for his rhetorical speeches, of which those preserved date chiefly to the period 1200–05, such as his panegyric on the failure of the coup of John Komnenos the Fat, or monodies on the death of his father and of his close friend and relative, the metropolitan bishop of Neopatras Euthymios Malakes.
+He is best known for his rhetorical speeches, of which those preserved date chiefly to the period 1200–1205, such as his panegyric on the failure of the coup of John Komnenos the Fat, or monodies on the death of his father and of his close friend and relative, the metropolitan bishop of Neopatras Euthymios Malakes.
 According to Alexander Kazhdan, his "rhetorical works are very conventional", with only the monody on the death of his father displaying a personal tone, "describing both family characteristics and, tenderly, Demetrios's death".